 To mature dough, a long bulk fermentation of 6+ hours is ideal.
-The use of prefermented flour (such as sourdough or biga) is also advantageous.
+The use of prefermented flour, such as sourdough is advantageous.

-You need to be pretty confident with dough in order to shape this design.
-Though it’s nothing out of the ordinary, the rested dough should be degassed, pre-shaped, and left to rest for around 20 minutes before it's final shaped.
+You need to be pretty confident with the dough in order to shape this design.
+Though it’s nothing out of the ordinary, the rested dough should be degassed, pre-shaped, and left to rest for around 20 minutes before it is final shaped.

-To get the ear we have to master our technique in proofing bread.
-The key factor for getting an ear on bread is to under proof the dough.
-The optimum proof point when the dough stays down for 2 seconds in the poke test.
+To get the ear we have to master our technique of proofing bread.
+The key factor for getting an ear on bread is to underproof the dough.
+The optimum proof point is when the dough stays down for 2 seconds in the poke test.

 If the cut is done right it will allow the gas to escape and expand to create exciting designs on the bread including an “ear” shape.
 Cut 5mm deep around the edge of the bread, holding the blade at an angle of 30 degrees.

 To get the perfect cut on your sourdough bread, you’ll need a “baker’s lame” with a sharp blade.
 If you don’t have one already, here’s my guide on selecting a bakers lame.